1vye/Ahox-Core/DEPENDENCIES.md

 # Required dependencies and programs to develop

-Before we start to show you how to setup every system and config files, you need to have installed the following programs on your PC:
+Before I start to show you how to setup every system and config files, you need to have installed the following programs on your PC:

 ## Git Bash (only Windows)